 If your dog or cat has bad breath, don’t just ignore the odor.
 Bad breath in dogs can be a sign of periodontal disease or a more serious oral health problem.
-Besides bad breath and the harmful bacteria that may cause it, other signs of periodontal disease may be present but not obvious.
+Other signs of periodontal disease may be present, but not obvious, such as:

-- Discoloration such as a yellow/brown crust of plaque on the teeth near the gum line.
+- Discoloration (i.e. A yellow/brown crust of plaque on the teeth near the gum line)

-- Pain or bleeding when eating or when the mouth or gums are touched.
+- Pain or Bleeding (i.e. When eating, or when the mouth or gums are touched)

-NOTE: Your pet does may not be showing any of these signs and still could be suffering from dental disease.
+Your pet may not be showing any of these signs and still could be suffering from dental disease.

 Examples of Oral Disease in Pets:

 Stage 3 (moderate) Periodontal Disease: